timothyling1994/Calculator/README.md

 https://timothyling1994.github.io/Calculator/

-Skills Used:
+Learned:

-1. Utilizing Grid and Flex for layout
+1. How to utilize both Grid and Flex for layout
 2. JS logic for handling all calculator functions
-3. Code organization